algorandfoundation/puya-ts-demo/MIGRATION.md

 - Repeated code elimination
 - Intrinsic op simplification

 [Puya-ts](https://github.com/algorandfoundation/puya-ts) is the new compiler built to take advantage of the Puya base compiler.
 As part of building puya-ts, we also took the chance to design Algorand TypeScript as the new supported language.
-It was built taking inspiration from the learnings of TealScript but differs in several ways which can best be summarised as:
+It was built taking inspiration from the learnings of TealScript but differs in several ways which can best be summarized as:

-- Changes that were necessary to support the design goal of Semantic Compatability
+- Changes that were necessary to support the design goal of Semantic Compatibility
 - Changes that were desirable to more closely align Algorand TypeScript with Algorand Python
 - Changes where we felt we could improve upon the approach used by TealScript